grahampugh/erase-install/README.md

 * Parameter 4: `--erase`
 * Parameter 5: `--build=18A389`

-If you want to precache the installer in /Applications, make a policy named `Download macOS Installer` and set parameters as follows:
+If you want to pre-cache the installer in `/Applications` for use by another policy, make a policy named `Download macOS Installer` and set parameters as follows:

 * Parameter 4: `--move`
 * Parameter 5: `--overwrite`

-If you want to precache a particular version, e.g. for upgrading when an older version is still in the software catalog, add Parameter 6:

-* Parameter 6: `--version=10.14`